If your baby moves in certain ways that don’t seem normal for a child their age, you may worry that they could have a condition like cerebral palsy.

 Cerebral palsy doesn’t get worse as time passes, but often symptoms aren’t noticed right away.
 For example, you won’t know that a 3-month-old can’t walk, so symptoms are usually recognized later.

-At every scheduled visit, the doctor will check to see if your baby is keeping up with his milestones or if he’s delayed.
-He’ll watch how your baby moves to see if it’s the normal range.
-And he’ll ask if you have any concerns.
+At every scheduled visit, the doctor will check to see if your baby is keeping up with their milestones or if they're delayed.
+They’ll watch how your baby moves to see if it’s the normal range.
+And they’ll ask if you have any concerns.

 The doctor will do a physical exam and watch your child’s movements.
-He’ll ask about your child’s health history, and he’ll want to hear any concerns that you have about the way your child moves.
-He may need to also order tests to check for problems.
+They’ll ask about your child’s health history, and they’ll want to hear any concerns that you have about the way your child moves.
+They may need to also order tests to check for problems.
 These include:

 - Blood tests.
 Other health problems may cause symptoms that can mimic CP.
 Your doctor may offer blood tests to rule out other conditions.